Hamilton High School (Chandler, Arizona): Hazing case

 In 2017, an investigation into alleged hazing by members of the Hamilton football team became public.
 The investigation alleges several incidences starting in September 2015 that included sexual assault, assault, aggravated assault, molestation, kidnapping, and child abuse.
 Ultimately three students were charged, two as minors and one as an adult.
 CUSD officials reassigned the varsity football coach Steve Belles, the athletic director, and the principal to the district offices indefinitely in September 2017.
 Investigators recommended child abuse and failure to report child abuse charges as the case became convoluted with alleged video and audio evidence of witness tampering and victim intimidation.
 Maricopa County Attorney General Bill Montgomery later announce his office would not be seeking charges against the three administrators however none returned to Hamilton.
 Families of five alleged victims filed civil lawsuits against CUSD and the Hamilton administrators settling in 2019 for an undisclosed amount.
 Before the 2018 season, CUSD relieved interim head coach Dick Baniszewski by hiring of Mike Zbedski varsity head coach marking the end of Belles' tenure.
 Belles left CUSD at the end of the school year for Juan Diego Catholic High School in Draper, Utah as a position coach.

 After 3 years of criminal proceedings, the sole student charged as an adult accepted a plea deal in February 2020 for a single misdemeanor charge of aggravated assault where the sentence was credited as time served.

 Golf

-Boys Team
+Boys

 The boys team has won the 2011 and 2019 National Championship at the Antigua National High School Golf Invitational.
 They have also won 5 consecutive championships for a total of 7 championships in AIA's Boys Team Golf State Championships.